Overview

 3

-This course focuses on switching technologies and router operations that support small- to medium-sized business networks and explores wireless local area networks (WLAN) and security concepts.
+This course focuses on switching technologies and router operations that support small- to medium-sized business networks, as well as exploring wireless local area networks (WLAN) and security concepts.
 In this course, you will perform basic network configuration and troubleshooting, identify and mitigate LAN security threats, and configure and secure a basic WLAN.

 Pre-requisites: